iRootTsar/Data-Augmentation-in-computer-vision/README.md

 │           tmpvycvh8ue.json
 │
 ├───methods
-│   │   app.py (app to start gradio interface web applciation to load and submit images for classifying) │   │   dataloader.py (contains some plot and dataloading functions for notebooks) │   │   nnmodel.py (where all our models resign)
+│   │   app.py (app to start Gradio interface web application to load and submit images for classifying) │   │   dataloader.py (contains some plot and data loading functions for notebooks) │   │   nnmodel.py (where all our models reside)
 │   │   plotCreator.py
 │   │   trainer.py (training which returns plot of all trainings, perfect to train on 1 data set) │   │   trainer2.py (better train methods which returns all metrics that can be used to combine them in one smooth plot) │   │
 │   ├───models (these are our saved models)
 │   │       best_model.pth (SymmetricNet2)
-│   │       best_model2.pth ------""--------
+│   │       best_model2.pth (SymmetricNet2)
-|   |       best_model3.pth (VGGNet2)
+│   │       best_model3.pth (VGGNet2)
 │   │
 │   └───__pycache__
 │           dataloader.cpython-39.pyc